On Singularity Formation of a 3D Model for Incompressible Navier-Stokes Equations: Introduction

-One of the main results of this paper is that we prove rigorously the finite time singularity formation of this 3D model for a large class of initial boundary value problems with smooth initial data of finite energy.
-In our analysis, we consider the initial boundary value problem of the generalized 3D model which has the following form \cite{HouLei09a} (we drop the subscript 1 and substitute \myref{model-psi1} into \myref{model-w1}):
+One of the main results of this paper is that we prove rigorously the finite time singularity formation of this 3D model for a class of initial boundary value problems with smooth initial data of finite energy.
+In our analysis, we focus on the inviscid version of the 3D model and consider the initial boundary value problem of the generalized 3D model which has the following form \cite{HouLei09a} (we drop the subscript 1 and substitute \myref{model-psi1} into \myref{model-w1}):